History of the United States: First Trump administration

 Joe Biden defeated Trump in the 2020 presidential election.
 Trump repeatedly made false claims of massive voter fraud and election rigging, leading to the January 6 United States Capitol attack by supporters of Trump and right-wing militias.
 The attack was widely described as a coup d'état.
 It led to Trump's impeachment for incitement of insurrection, making him the only U.S. president to be impeached twice.
 The Senate later acquitted Trump, despite some fellow Republicans voting against him.
 Kamala Harris was inaugurated as the first Black, Asian, and female vice president.

 Biden administration

-In 2021, Biden completed the withdrawal of American troops from Afghanistan which had started under the first Trump administration.
-After an evacuation of over 120,000 American citizens, Afghanistan fell to the Taliban in August.
-Biden signed into law the American Rescue Plan Act of 2021, a $1.9 trillion stimulus bill.
-He also proposed a significant expansion of the social safety net through the Build Back Better Act, but those efforts, along with voting rights legislation, failed in Congress.
-He signed bills regarding infrastructure, gun reform, inflation reduction, and healthcare for veterans, among other issues.
-New preventative restrictions were put in place in reaction to the SARS-CoV-2 Delta variant.

-In 2022, following Russia's full-scale invasion of Ukraine, the Biden administration provided extensive military and economic aid to Ukraine, approving tens of billions of dollars in assistance and coordinating sanctions against Russia with NATO allies.
-The U.S. also supplied advanced weaponry, including artillery and missile defense systems, while reinforcing NATO's eastern flank in response to the conflict.